Kenai Riverside Lodge Outdoor Leadership

 - The ability to work within a team structure in order to make all operations run smoothly.
 Share the responsibilities and benefits of running trips.

 - The ability to live and work in a communal, camp-like atmosphere.

 - 1-2 years of experience in teaching and/or natural and cultural history interpretation.

 - Skills in interpreting natural and cultural history of sub-arctic regions while in vehicles, on trails, rafting, or giving an evening program.

 - A Wilderness First Responder or higher certification.

 Supports trip leaders and the Lodge program with activities based out of Cooper Landing.
 Must have an interpretive background; a strong desire to provide excellent guest service; ability to work independently and within a team structure; Applicants for this position must possess or have the ability to obtain a Restricted Operator of Uninspected Vessels or greater Merchant Mariner Credential, pass a pre-employment physical and drug screen and are required to participate in a random drug screening program as required by Alaska State Parks and the United States Coast Guard.
 (For details regarding licensing requirements please contact our hiring office.)
 Pay is DOE.

 Must have a strong desire to provide excellent guest service; innate curiosity and willingness to learn and share natural and cultural history of the area, ability to work independently and as a member of a team; and be willing to perform a variety of tasks including camp chores.
 Preference is given to applicants with prior whitewater rafting experience or those who possess or have the ability to obtain a Restricted Operator of Uninspected Vessels or greater Merchant Mariner Credential, and who pass a pre-employment physical and drug screen and participate in a random drug screening program as required by Alaska State Parks and the United States Coast Guard.
+At minimum Wilderness First Aid certification required.
 Pay is DOE.